Best Wireless Chargers

 Baseus Car Charger

-Both quick charger and standard charge are supported but only certain smartphones (various models from Samsung) support the former.
-No matter, the built-in intelligent chips adapt to the current of the device and produce an optimal charge.
+Both quick charge and standard charge are supported, but only certain smartphones (various models from Samsung) support the former.
+No matter, the built-in intelligent chips adapts to the current of the device and produces an optimal charge.